THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 There are three side tracks.
 The first was Soda Springs, fairly easy.
 The other two we didn’t take.
 One, the hardest, is up Ngauruhoe.
 There is no trail, and the scree can be knee deep.
 Some guys staying in our B&B did it and said it was a constant struggle to make progress.
 Knowing how hard the regular crossing is, I’m amazed by anyone who can do this side path.
 The last side path is up to the actual summit of Tongariro.
 This track isn’t too hard (comparatively).

 Just past the highest point of the crossing is the Emerald Lakes.
 These three stunning lakes are colored by more minerals, and are a great photo opp.

-Once passed Blue Lake, everything was down hill – but LOOOOONG.
-We very quickly got under the clouds, and found the day to be gray at normal altitude.
+Once passed Blue Lake, everything was downhill – but LOOOOONG.
+We very quickly got under the clouds and found the day to be gray at normal altitude.

 All told, the hike took us almost exactly 8 hours to finish the 19.4 km hike.
-We took a lot of stops, drank a lot of water, and were quite tired afterwards.
+We took a lot of stops, drank a lot of water, and were quite tired afterward.
 We were pleasantly surprised to not be too sore the next day.

 We highly recommend doing the hike.
-We loved that it was one day, although there are huts you can stay at along the paths.
+We loved that it was one day, although there are huts you can stay in along the paths.
 While I would love to hike a Great Walk for longer than a day, the complications ramp up in having to carry more gear and food, and I just didn’t feel up to the task.
 Plus, most of the great walk huts are booked out way in advance.